 Power Washers Vs. Pressure Washers – What’s The Difference?

 A pressure washer depends entirely on the force of water rather than temperature.
 Just like a power washer, these are compatible with cleaning patios, decks, walls, and walkways but they usually do not feature a heating unit to maintain the temperature of the water.
-Cleaning masonry, brick, concrete is the most suited to a pressure washer.
+Cleaning masonry, brick, concrete, and even killing weeds and removing mildew is the most suited to a pressure washer.
 In fact, when there is no mold or ground dirt to contend with, a pressure washer tends to provide a quick and efficient cleaning solution.